 Mark worked for eighteen months in the Middle East as a Musical Director, an MD for Proship (Canada) for two years, a pianist in Korea for a US production of Chicago the musical for 2 months, and has released two jazz albums under the pseudonym of Ironic Trio (available on iTunes).

 Mark collaborated with King Kapisi, contributing to Kapisi’s latest album release (due late 2015), and co-wrote Sunshine, a soon to be released single/video.
 One of the tracks on this album (Crush) won the best video category at the Pacific Music Awards 2014.
 Mark also collaborated with Georgia Wood and Chris Neilson (Katchafire) to produce and perform on a vocal album called Happenstance, by the Standard Funk Ensemble (of which he is a member).
 He has also worked with the Kid’s Music Company to MD and record three albums, two of which won gold and silver at the Practical Pre-school Awards, UK, 2010-2011.

-Mark currently teaches at the New Zealand School of Music (Massey and Victoria Universities).
-In 2008 Mark was awarded the Ariadne Danilow Music prize (Victoria University of Wellington) and the Sir Alan Stewart Postgraduate Scholarship (Massey University) enabling him to pursue further education.
-Mark has studied under Gary Burton (USA) at the prestigious Berklee College of Music, he now holds an MMus in jazz performance (1st Class Honours) and is currently studying towards his Doctor of Musical Arts at Auckland University.
-Mark’s research focus is on the music of Brad Mehldau, a young virtuoso jazz pianist.
+Mark currently teaches at Massey University (New Zealand School of Music).
+In 2008 Mark was awarded the Ariadne Danilow Music Prize (Victoria University) and the Sir Alan Stewart Postgraduate Scholarship (Massey University) enabling him to pursue postgraduate qualifications.
+Mark has studied under Gary Burton (USA) at the prestigious Berklee College of Music; he has also studied under Andy Laverne (University of Hartford NY) and Hal Galper (The New School NYC).
+He has contributed to Downbeat magazine and was recently awarded a Doctor of Musical Arts degree from the University of Auckland.